 I’m going to close for now, despite having so much more to share with you guys when it comes to blogging traffic through Pinterest.
 It’s just that at around 3,000 words this is probably top 3 longest, most informative posts I’ve created on The Blessed And Busy Family and I know it’s a lot to digest.

-So I’ll let you soak in the information I’ve provided and know that the second part of this series will be up within the week so be on the look out.
+For now I’ll close and let you soak in the information I’ve provided.
+But know that the second part of this series will be up within the week so be on the look out.

 If you’re afraid you’ll miss it, go on and subscribe to my newsletter.
 Not only will I let you know when I post the second part of this Pinterest Guide for Bloggers series, I’ll also send you OTHER tips on how to create a successful blog and business from home.
 So subscribe!
 And comment below which tip you found most helpful.
 And let me know which group board you’d like to be a part of.
 Thanks!